trigaten/Learn_Prompting/docs/basics/roles.md

 You can find some more interesting prompts in the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts#prompts) repository on GitHub.
-These were built for *ChatGPT*, but they likely work with other AIs, and you can also use them as inpiration to build your own prompts.
+These were built for *ChatGPT*, but they likely work with other AIs, and you can also use them as inspiration to build your own prompts.
 Let's see two examples:

 > ### Act as an Etymologist
 > I want you to act as an etymologist.
 I will give you a word and you will research the origin of that word, tracing it